shah-zeb-naveed/data-science-notes/README.md

 - Two-tower: learn embeddings for both in input, incorporate side features of both and then predict one pair.
 - hybrid (combine both in a layered approach, weighted approach, to fix cold start, etc.)
 - Implicit (infered like watched) or explicit feedback (rating).
-- Common arch: Candidate generation (or multiple generators). once you have embeddings/vectors, it's an ANN problem (e.g. fetch last X entries user has watched), scoring (using additional features) , reranking (diversity, freshness, fairness, business rules, content explicitly disliked by user).
+- Common arch: Candidate generation (or multiple generators). once you have embeddings/vectors, it's an ANN problem (e.g. fetch last X entries user has watched), scoring (using additional features) , reranking (diversity, freshness, fairness, business rules, content explicitly disliked by user, exploration/exploitation).
 Can precompute embeddings, do scoring offline and/or use ANN.
 Why scoring?
 With a smaller pool of candidates, the system can afford to use more features and a more complex model that may better capture context.
 Scoring can use click-rate, watch time, etc objsective.
 To fix positional bias: Create position-independent rankings or Rank all the candidates as if they are in the top position on the screen.
 - Frequent items have higher norm so dot product metric may dominate.
 Rare items may not be updated frequently during training so embedding initialization should be carefully done.
 - Evaluation: precision@K, instead of train/test split, can mask interactions and then predict, can use RMSE, recall/f1, etc. depending on target variable.